01Business Casual for Men

 Images of Employees Wearing Business Casual Dress for Work

 The photos provided below illustrate a variety of ways to fulfill the requirements of a business casual dress code.
-By establishing this type of code, your employer is telling you it's OK for you to dress less formally and more comfortably at work as long as your clothing is tasteful and falls within the bounds of professionalism.
+By establishing this type of dress code, your employer is telling you that it's okay for you to dress less formally and more comfortably at work.
+As long as your clothing is tasteful and falls within the bounds of professionalism, business casual attire is professional, attractive, and versatile.

 When you're getting dressed for work, keep in mind that the clothes you might wear to the beach, to yoga class, or to run errands aren't usually acceptable in the business casual workplace.
 Instead choose cool, crisp staples that can be mixed and matched and dressed up or down, such as a neat, pressed shirt topped by a jacket, sweater, or vest.